-- Three bedroom Other Total number of units 12 A ccess and design 3.3 What disability access and design features do the units $oxed{\boxtimes}$ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in $oxed{\boxtimes}$ all $oxed{\square}$ some units nd the village ontain? $\square$ Alternatively, a ramp, elevator or lift allows entry into $\square$ all $\square$ some units ⊠ Step-free (hob less) shower in $oxed{\boxtimes}$ all $oxed{\square}$ some units ⊠ Width of doorv units vays allow for w rheelchair access in ⊠ 〗all □ some ☐ ☑ Toilet is acces sible in a wheel chair in ⊠ all □ som e units ☐ Other key featodisability or assist or village that cater for ge in place or people with □ None Note from the village operator: In some villages, units may have been built at different times/stages.
-Therefore, the applicable standards a building codes may differ between different units.
-P art 4 - Parking for resi idents and visitors 4.1 What car parking in the village is available for ☑ All 12 independent living units with own garage or carport attached or adjacent to the unit. re esidents?
+- Three bedroom Other Total number of units 12 Α ccess and design a 3 What disability ccess and design eatures do the units nto and between all a or stairs) in $oxtime A$ all $oxtime B$ s nd the village ontain? $\Box$ Alternatively, a ramp, elevator or lift allows entry into $\Box$ all $\Box$ some units ⊠ Step-free (hob less) shower in $\square$ all $\square$ some units ☐ Other key features in the units or village that cater for people with disability or assist residents to age in place □ None Note from the village operator: In some villages, units may have built at different times/stages.
+Therefore, the applicable standard building codes may differ between different units.
+P art 4 - Parking for resi dents and visitors 5 in 1 What car parking the village is vailable for ☑ All 12 independent living units with own garage or carport attached or adjacent to the unit. re esidents?
 Restrictions on resident's car parking include: Residents must only park in the village if they have entered into an agreement with the village operator to use one of the village carparks.
 Visitor parking is for visitors only.
-The village has a general "maximum one car space per unit" policy, however an exception may be made at the discretion of the village operator. vi 2 Is parking in the llage available for ⊠ Yes □ No lf sitors? yes, parking estrictions include comply with the re are subject to the esidence contra same behavior eserves the righ ctions on visitor parkir act of the resident they ural obligations as res at to impose restriction are visiting and idents.
-Also, the development
+The village has a general "maximum one car space per unit" policy, however an exception may be made at the discretion of the village operator. νi 2 Is parking in the lage available for ⊠ Yes □ No lf sitors? yes, parking estrictions include comply with the re are subject to the esidence contra same behavior eserves the righ ctions on visitor parkir act of the resident they ural obligations as res nt to impose restriction are visiting and idents.
+Also, the Б art 5 - Planning and de walanmant

 5.1 Is construction or development of the village complete?
-Year village construction started: 1998 ☐ Fully developed / completed ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Year village construction started: 1998 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
 Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 N/A 5.3 Redevelopment plan under the Retirement Villages Act 1999 Is there an approved redevelopment plan for the village under the Retirement Villages Act?
 Yes No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy.
 Note: see notice at end of document regarding inspection of the development approval documents.
 Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: Arts and crafts room Auditorium BBQ area outdoors Billiards room Bowling green [indoor/outdoor] Business centre (e.g. computers, printers, internet access) ☐ Medical consultation room ☐ Restaurant ☐ Shop ☐ Swimming pool [indoor / outdoor] [heated / not heated] ☐ Separate lounge in community centre ☐ Spa [indoor / outdoor] [heated / not heated